South Africa down but not out after loss that will help them 'keep learning'

 He acknowledged the game was lost in the field where "we could have handled the last 10 overs a little bit better", and "we missed a few opportunities, we could have slowed things down".
 Specifically putting Kane Williamson down on 56 and conceding 83 runs in the last six overs cost South Africa.
 But on a flat pitch and despite being faced with a tournament record chase of 363, at 125 for 1 in the 23rd over captain Temba Bavuma felt it could be done.
 He was there on 56, Rassie van der Dussen was settled with a third successive fifty and, Bavuma said to the broadcasters "we needed either myself or Rassie van der Dussen to go on and emulate what their top four batters did".

 Don't read that as South Africa's way of pacifying themselves or playing down what is another disappointment but rather as a more realistic and rational assessment of what is a bridging exercise between the last World Cup and the next one.
-Since the 2023 World Cup and prior to this event, South Africa played no matches with a full-strength ODI team and used the format development exercise.
-Over 15 months, they saw it as a place to bring in new players (and they handed out 14 caps since the end of the 2023 World Cup) and experiment with combinations.
+Since the 2023 World Cup and prior to this event, South Africa played no matches with a full-strength ODI team and used the format as a development exercise.
+Over 15 months, they saw 50-overs as a place to bring in new players - they handed out 14 caps since the end of the 2023 World Cup - and experiment with combinations.
 And at least one of those has really worked.

-Ryan Rickelton, whose 103 against Afghanistan was his first in the format, has established himself as a starter in pretty much all South Africa's sides.
+Ryan Rickelton, whose hundred against Afghanistan was his first in ODIs, has established himself as a starter in pretty much all South Africa's sides.
 Come 2027, he'll very likely be there and perhaps he is not the only one.
 Eight of South Africa's squad are over 30 but it seems as though all of them have the desire to continue and are showing the form to back that up.
-Van der Dussen and Miller are the standout examples but let's not forget about Bavuma, who is often criticised for batting too slowly but scored back to back half-centuries in this tournament and showed a more aggressive streak.
+Van der Dussen and Miller are the standout examples but let's not forget about Bavuma, who is often criticised for batting too slowly but scored back-to-back half-centuries in this tournament and showed a more aggressive streak.

 So in the resources department South Africa have good reason to be confident that their work in progress is progressing and that is how Walter assessed it.
 "We had guys contributing significantly with the bat.
 From a bowling point of view, I think our biggest development was our accuracy, and that's something that we've been working really hard on.
 Every game we play is a learning opportunity and we just keep trying to take the little lessons.
 Today is a hard lesson.
 You feel it a little bit more because it's the end of a campaign, but we certainly continue to keep learning."